ab-vikash/Portfolio-Sample/README.md

 ## 🔗Key Sections:

-**Home Page**: &nbsp;Contains my name, role, and a navigation link to the contact page.
+-**Home Page**: &nbsp;Contains my name, role, and a navigation link to the contact page.

-**About Me**:  &nbsp;Brief description highlighting my professional background and passion for web development.
+-**About Me**:  &nbsp;Brief description highlighting my professional background and passion for web development.

-**Interests**: &nbsp;List of personal and professional interests, including web development, reading, and photography.
+-**Interests**: &nbsp;List of personal and professional interests, including web development, reading, and photography.

-**Projects**: &nbsp;Showcases some of the projects I have worked on, such as an
+-**Projects**: &nbsp;Showcases some of the projects I have worked on, such as an

 &nbsp;                • Amazon E-commerce Clone
 &nbsp;                • Travel Website